haltu/muuri/README.md

     - **itemHeight** &nbsp;&mdash;&nbsp; _number_
     - **pointerClientX** &nbsp;&mdash;&nbsp; _number_
     - **pointerClientY** &nbsp;&mdash;&nbsp; _number_
-  - Tip: Use `Muuri.AutoScroller.pointerHandle(pointerSize)` utility method if you want to use the pointer (instead of the element) as the handle.
+  - Tip: Use `Muuri.ItemDragAutoScroll.pointerHandle(pointerSize)` utility method if you want to use the pointer (instead of the element) as the handle.
 - **threshold** &nbsp;&mdash;&nbsp; _number_
   - Default value: `50`.
   - Defines the distance (in pixels) from the edge of the scrollable element when scrolling should start, in pixels.
 If this value is `0` the scrolling will start when the dragged element reaches the scrollable element's edge.
 Do note that Muuri dynamically adjusts the scroll element's _edge_ for the calculations (when needed).